Ghost Bridge Piers of a Former Railroad Line in Lemont, IL

-Looking at this bridge in Lemont, IL, you’ll see ghost bridge piers in front of it, just to its immediate west.
-They're quite easily visible from the Lemont Road Bridge.
+Looking from the Lemont Road Bridge east towards this bridge in Lemont, IL, you’ll see bridge piers in front of it, just to the railroad bridge's immediate west, which hold no tracks or road.
+Despite their redundancy, they're quite easily visible

 So why do these piers exist, and what was the bridge they used to carry used for?